Jewelry Care

 Production Time:

-Items that are already in stock will be dispatched within 3-5 business days after payment.
-Made-to-order items usually take 1-3 weeks to complete.
-If you need your piece sooner, please let me know, and I will make every attempt to accommodate.
+Items that are in stock will be dispatched within 3-5 business days after payment.
+Made-to-order items typically require 1-3 weeks for completion.
+Should you require your piece sooner, please inform me, and I will do my best to accommodate your request.

 Shipment: